github/docs/content/admin/configuration/configuring-your-enterprise/configuring-backups-on-your-appliance.md

 {% endnote %}
 {% endif %}

+{% note %}

+**Note:** When performing backup restores to a GHES instance, the same version supportibility rules apply.
+You can only restore data from at most 2 feature releases behind.

+For example, if you take a backup from GHES 3.0.x, you can restore it into a GHES 3.2.x instance.
+But, you cannot restore data from a backup of GHES 2.22.x onto 3.2.x, because that would be 3 jumps between versions (ie. 2.22 > 3.0 > 3.1 > 3.2).
+You would first need to restore onto a 3.1.x instance, and then upgrade to 3.2.x.

+{% endnote %}

 To restore {% data variables.product.product_location %} from the last successful snapshot, use the `ghe-restore` command.
 You should see output similar to this: